slubbles/odv/TESTING_MANUAL.md

 # 🧪 ODV Manual Testing Guide

-This guide provides step-by-step instructions to manually verify all core user flows of the OneDollarVentures platform.
+This guide provides step-by-step instructions to manually verify all core user flows of the OneDollarVentures platform, including recent updates like Profile Management and Real Withdrawals.

 ---